LevonDX/Teams-Hack-event-March-2022/Challenge 1 Personal Tab/readme.md

 ## Success Criteria
 * Successfully publish the application in Azure App Service and run it in browser
-* Successfully add your to Teams
+* Successfully add your tab to Teams.
 * Demonstrate to your coach a personal tab that shows the list of current incidents.